Children and Families Privacy Notice

 Unless we are required to share information by law, all organisations we pass your information to will have an agreement with us to ensure they meet the required standards set out by legislation.

-We may also use your information in an anonymous form (with any identifiable data relating to you removed), for performance monitoring, service improvement and statutory returns.
+We may also use your information in an anonymous form (with any identifiable data relating to you removed), for performance monitoring, service improvement, supporting families (family focus) and statutory returns.

 Where we get your information from